Cart

 Why it tires: Constant pedal use keeps these muscles tense, leading to stiffness and poor circulation.

-soleus and gastrocnemius muscle stretch for drivers leg syndrome
+soleus and gastrocnemius muscle stretch for calf feeling numb while driving

 How to Relieve Other Discomforts During Long Drives